-Leaking when you’re breastfeeding is the WORST – especially when you’re at work or in public!
-I wore breast pads all of the time because I hated feeling like I’d just had an “accident” with my boobs.
-Here are five of the best breast pads available, and how to choose the right ones for you!
+Leaking when you’re breastfeeding is the worst – especially when you’re at work or in public!
+Here are reviews of six of the best breast pads available, and how to choose the right ones for you.

 There are two types of breast pads – reusable and disposable.

 Some reusable pads can be washed in the washing machine, while others need to be hand washed.
-Usually, reusable pads are more expensive than disposable nursing pads.
-How long do reusable breast pads last?
-Most will need to be replaced after 2-3 months.
+Usually, reusable pads are more expensive than disposable nursing pads, because you can use them multiple times.

 How many breast pads you’ll need to use in a given day depends how frequently you’re leaking.